About Connecting the App Agents and the Controller

 Before an App Agent can upload data to the Controller, you must configure its connection to the Controller.
 Agents connect to the Controller through the same port as the browser connection for the UI, on port 8090 by default.

-You can configure the agent to connection through a web proxy for the Controller.
+If needed, you can configure the agent to connection through a web proxy for the Controller.
 It can also connect to the Controller using an SSL connection.
-See Security for information on using SSL.
+See Implement Security for information on using SSL.

 - Controller Host

 - Tier Name

 - Account Name for SaaS

 - Account Access Key or Password for SaaS

 Securing the Connection